 Those little brains are busy, busy, busy learning routines, getting used to a new teacher and classmates, and adjusting to a different level of activity than they have in the summer months.

-Being overtired to start the year, can make it not only exhausting, but overwhelming for some kids.
+Being overtired to start the year, can make it not only tiring, but overwhelming for some kids.

 Kids who are tired have difficulty learning, focusing, and paying attention.

 You may also find that they come home and have a meltdown from the stress of all the new demands and trying to deal with them when they’re tired.

 If your child is on a sleep schedule that’s quite different from what they will be doing when school’s on, I would strongly recommend pushing the bedtime earlier gradually over this weekend (or even the week before), so that the first day back is not a SHOCK to everybody’s system!

 It will make for smoother mornings, and days, for everyone if your kiddo is well-rested and ready for their day.

 2. Those NOTES sent home by the teacher have CRITICAL information for the entire year.